ideo/c-delta-challenge/README.md

 ### A link to your code!

-Create a Github repo and send us the link!
+Create a Github repo (or a downloadable location e.g. dropbox) and send us the link!

 **Please do not fork this repo, as it will be publicly viewable for all other candidates.**